univention/univention-corporate-server/doc/changelog/index.rst

 Listener/Notifier domain replication
 ------------------------------------

-* During normal replication objects with `objectClass=lock` are not replicated.
+* During normal replication objects with ``objectClass=lock`` are not replicated.
   But during initial join they were.
 By adjusting the filter in the listener module this is now avoided, speeding up initial replication (:uv:bug:`56954`).

-* In case the communication to the notifier fails, e.g. due to a restart of the univention-directory-notifier service on the UCS Primary Directory Node, the listener did not retry but exit and relies on systemd to get restarted.
-This strategy does not work during the initialization phase while joining, when the listener is not yet run as systemd service.
+* In case the communication to the notifier fails, e.g. due to a restart of the
+  |UCSUDN| service on the UCS Primary Directory Node, the
+  listener did not retry but exit and relies on :program:`systemd` to get restarted.
+This strategy does not work during the initialization phase while joining, when the listener is not yet run as :program:`systemd` service.
 A retry mechanism has been introduced for this case, which is similar to what we already did for the connection to the LDAP server.
-There is a new UCR variable `listener/notifier/retries` with default 30.
-There is an exponential backoff algorithm to delay the retries and log messages are generated showing what is going on (:uv:bug:`57024`).
+There is a new |UCSUCRV|
+  :envvar:`listener/notifier/retries` with default 30.
+There is an exponential back-off algorithm to delay the retries and log messages are generated showing what is going on (:uv:bug:`57024`).